dmd-program/art-design-course-resources/products-services-ux.md

    * Product Mockups
       * [Free Mockup](https://www.free-mockup.com/): Photoshop templates for displaying 2D designs on business cards, t-shirts, etc.
       * [Mockups Design](https://mockups-design.com/): More Photoshop templates for product images
+      * AI image tools can be great for creating custom mockup images, use prompts like "blank white cosmetic bottle sticking out of the sand on a beach, seafoam, palm tree shadows, HD product phototgraphy."
    * UX Research
       * A project in this area could take the form of a case study, video presentation, website, or other means of communicating in-depth research into a particular experience design.
       * [Complete beginner's guide to UX research](https://www.uxbooth.com/articles/complete-beginners-guide-to-design-research/)